Free Costa Rica Movement: History

 The Unión Patriótica was formed in 1961 in response to the alleged threat of left-wing insurgent actions against Costa Rican democratic institutions led by the well-known anti-communist Frank Marshall.
-In this process, it also served the training of Cuban counterrevolutionarys in the facilities of its founder, Costa Rican Ludwig Starke Maroto, who is also a renowned veterinarian in the country.
+In this process, it also served the training of Cuban counter-revolutionaries in the facilities of its founder, Costa Rican Ludwig Starke Maroto, who is also a renowned veterinarian in the country.

 However, the Free Costa Rica Movement remained the most active of these nationalist and anti-communist groups.
 Several media outlets at the time denounced that the MCRL received large sums of money from companies and the governments of United States and Taiwan, with paramilitary training, however, close associates of the Movement took charge of diverting the attention and impede investigations.
 From 1980 it reached its peak, due to the political tension that affected all Central America at that time.

 Another of the actions taken by this movement consisted of infiltrating the Costa Rican Taxi Drivers Association to such an extent that its leader, a member of the MCRL, helped to dissolve a peaceful demonstration through this Association.
 It is rumored that it was due to information delivered from the US Embassy in San José.

 The organization is alleged to have had heavily trained paramilitary squads of anti-communist fighters in addition to the Blue Berets and the Tridents in the period 1982 to 1984.

 However, after the death of Bernal Urbina Pinto, he fell into a strong inactivity for several years.
 In 2005, a representative of the MCRL declared himself in favor of the Tratado de Libre Comercio through a press release.
 On Sunday March 29, 2009, in a statement signed by Jose Alberto Pinto in La Nación, the reanudación de vínculos diplomáticos con el régimen socialista cubano, by the administración Arias Sánchez.